hsleonis/image-resizer/README.md

 ````

 ### Prevent HTML resize list
-To prevent the class from printing image resize list as HTML, use 'resize_list' property:
+To prevent the class from printing image resize list as HTML, use `resize_list` property:
 ````php
 $args = array(
     'height'    => 400,